smzm/hydrovim/README.md

 # Hydrovim
-a plugin that run python code and put the result inside vim or neovim
+a plugin that run python code and put the result inside your code in vim (neovim)

 ## Manually installation:
 Clone repo in vim or nvim configuration directory.ex: